 New!
 Highly-adaptable, large-fruited Ancho pepper.

-Beautiful jalapeno with high yields.
+Beautiful jalapeno with high yields and good, hot flavor.

 New!
 Beautiful jalapeno with high yields.